pixelsandcode/gitbook-comment-demo/README.md

 Sample doc commands are in package.json file.

-doc generate make comments in current branch. doc publish make comments in gh-pages branch (or any branch if you pass as params).
+doc generate make comments in current branch. doc publish make comments in gh-pages branch (or any branch if you pass as params). make sure you have the branch before running it.

 For more option please check the [gitbook-comment](https://github.com/pixelsandcode/gitbook-comment)